nhjschulz/EInkPicFrame/README.md

 ## File System

 The SD Card must be formated using a FAT file system.
-The software expectes a folder with the name "epd" on it.
+The software expects a folder with the name "epd" on it.
 This folder contains the following data:

       [epd]